scottleedavis/ai-portland-rocketleague/ReplayAssistant/README.md

 ## How It Works

 1. **Parsing Replays**:
-   ReplayAssistant uses **Rattletrap** to decode Rocket League replay files into a structured format.
+   ReplayAssistant uses **Rattletrap** to decode Rocket League replay files into a structured csv files on player statistics, highlights, goals and raw frames.

-2. **AI Integration**:
+2. **AI Assistant**:
-   - Depending on the environment variables detected, ReplayAssistant connects to one or more AI services.
-   - Each AI service processes the replay data, generating unique feedback and insights.

-3. **Unified Report**:
-   - Outputs from all AI services are combined into a single, readable report, highlighting tactical analysis, performance metrics, and key observations.
+   - CSV files are uploaded to OpenAi, and use to create an assistant with instructions for how to use the data.

+3. **Stream based textual feedback**:
+   - Outputs from the OpenAI stream are displayed as they are received.

 ---